 - Quist himself in the 1999 TV pilot.

-- No Celebrities Were Harmed: The aforementioned episode "Sex and Violence" featured characters based on Lord Longford, Cliff Richard, and especially Mary Whitehouse, hence its Missing Episode status.
+- No Celebrities Were Harmed: The episode "Sex and Violence" featured characters based on Lord Longford, Cliff Richard, and especially Mary Whitehouse, hence why it was banned.

 - The Plague: The debut episode "Plastic Eaters" has Quist deal with a virus that corrodes plastic materials and causes aeroplanes to fall from the sky.